farhapartex/PIHR-Bot/README.md

 * First time this bot will ask your username & password of PI HR.
 Don't be panic, it will not be uploaded anywhere.
 Provide all of those.
 This is one time installation.

 ### Choose & download your browser driver
 This bot use headless browser driver.
 So you need to download your own driver.
-You can select which browser you want to use.
+You need to select chrome browser driver.
 From below link choose your one's
 * For chrome navigate to this [Google Chrome](https://sites.google.com/a/chromium.org/chromedriver/downloads)
-* For Firefox navigate to this [Firefox](https://github.com/mozilla/geckodriver/releases)
-* For Edge navigate to this [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
-* For Safari navigate to this [Safari](https://webkit.org/blog/6900/webdriver-support-in-safari-10/)

 Before downloading your browser driver, don't forget to choose your os and browser version.
-Suppose you want to use google chrome browse.
-Then check version of google chrome of your computer.
+For browser version, check version of google chrome of your computer.
 Now create a folder named with `driver` and keep your browser driver in this `driver` folder. **Please don't put your downloaded browser driver out of driver folder, otherwise it raise an error!**

 ### Install RabbitMQ